If you were to start optimizing a site for search engines from the ground up, what would you do?

 You just have to be patient and not try to rank for your prized keyword right off the bat.

-If you follow the tips I talked about above, you’ll place yourself on the path to SEO success.
+If you follow the steps above, you’ll place yourself on the path to SEO success.

 What steps do you take before launching a new SEO strategy?

 The process can be time-consuming, but if you don’t start off with a proper plan, you’ll just end up flushing your money down the toilet.

 And as always, a successful SEO campaign requires perpetual maintenance, so be sure to keep up with trends as they unfold.